Ready to say goodbye to debt for good? Learn More

 File Your Forms With the Louisiana Bankruptcy Court

-• Your bankruptcy forms,
+• Your completed bankruptcy forms

-• Your credit counseling certificate, and
+• Your credit counseling certificate

 Mail Documents to Your Trustee

-• A bank statement that includes your bankruptcy filing date.
+• A bank statement that includes your bankruptcy filing date

 Attend Your 341 Meeting

-Dealing with Your Car
+Deal With Your Car

 Louisiana Bankruptcy Means Test